zezha-msft/azure-storage-ios/README.md

 This library is designed to help you build iOS applications that use Microsoft Azure Storage.
 At the moment, the library is in a preview stage, so thank you for taking a look!
 It will be some time before the library is stable.
 In the meantime, we would like to get as much input as possible from the community.
 Please let us know of any issues you encounter by opening an issue on Github.

 The library currently supports almost all blob operations (some exceptions noted below.)
 Other services (table, queue, file) are forthcoming, depending on demand.
+The reference documentation is located [here](http://azure.github.io/azure-storage-ios/).

 To use this library, you need the following:
 - iOS 8+